oslabs-beta/d3no-data/README.md

 ## Getting Started (for Fresh)

-1) Look through our site to determine the kind of chart you want to use and find its import link
+1) Look through our site to determine the kind of chart you want to use and find its import link at the top of its documentation page.

-2) Create an island
+2) Create an island or add the import link to an existing one.

 <p align="center">
   <img src="https://github.com/oslabs-beta/d3no-data/blob/main/gifs/1.create-island.gif" width="200px" margin="auto"/>
 </p>

-3) Import the chart you want from our library, hosted at deno.land, into the island and pass the datasets into the imported chart component
+3) Import the chart you want from our library, hosted at deno.land, into the island and pass the datasets into the imported chart component.

 <p align="center">
   <img src="https://github.com/oslabs-beta/d3no-data/blob/temp_documentation/gifs/2.import-chart.gif" width="700px"/>
 </p>

-4) Render the chart on the page by importing the island
+4) Render the chart on any page by importing the island.

 <p align="center">
   <img src="https://github.com/oslabs-beta/d3no-data/blob/main/gifs/3.import-island.gif" width="700px"/>
 </p>

-5) The chart should be rendered and if necessary, modify the appearance of the chart to fit the design of your application!
+5) The chart will be rendered.
+You can modify the appearance of the chart to fit the design of your application!

 <p align="center">
   <img src="https://github.com/oslabs-beta/d3no-data/blob/main/gifs/4.chart-rendered.gif" width="700px"/>
 </p>

 ## Contributing
-As an open source project under OSLabs we are always looking for contribution to improve the product.
-For more information please visit our [contributing documention](https://github.com/oslabs-beta/d3no-data/blob/main/CONTRIBUTING.md).
+As an open source project, we are always open to contributors wanting to improve the library.
+For more information, please visit our [contributing documentation](https://github.com/oslabs-beta/d3no-data/blob/main/CONTRIBUTING.md).

 ## Contributors